ahillary/onboardingforms/README.md

 -download this repository to your local machine

 -In the client directory, run `npm install`.
-Then run `npm start` to start your React-Redux app and view it in your browser at [http://localhost:3000](http://localhost:3000)
+Then run `npm run start` to start your React-Redux app and view it in your browser at [http://localhost:3000](http://localhost:3000)

+-In the server directory, run `npm run seed` to seed a database with dummydata for testing.

 -In the server directory, run `npm install`.
-Then run `npm start` to start your Express app and view it in your browser at [http://localhost:4000](http://localhost:4000)
+Then run `npm run start-dev` to start your Express app and view it in your browser at [http://localhost:4000](http://localhost:4000)

--In the server directory, run `npm run seed` to seed a database with dummydata for testing.

 ### Deployment